yxing6/MyFirstJavaGUI/README.md

 ---

-This project tracks travel history and potentially builds a world map to illustrate the travel history and travel plan.
+This project tracks travel history.
 Any travellers can use this to track their budgets.
 I am interested in this project because I want to travel around the world!